spmbt/doT/README.md

     * checked autoupdate by changes of template or data;
 * fix "strip:false" mode
 * more short inline encodeHTML() function for {{!}} templates (with encoding of HTML symbols)
-* merging of code of array and structure
+* merging of array and structure iterators

 ## New in version 1.1.0 (by author spmbt)